VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 thus is quite large.
 The SDL port has the full user-interface presented on the emulator screen (see ReadmeSDL.txt for more details).

-The ports are named with *-cocoa-*, *-x11-*, or *-gtk-* in the distribution archive name.
+The ports are named with *-cocoa-*, *-x11-*, *-gtk-*, or *-sdl-* in the distribution archive name.
 The minimal supported Mac OS X version is embedded in the name, too.
 Please choose the highest version that is suitable for your installation as it contains most features.

 All ports are complete ports, i.e. all features available on other systems are available and all emulators are included.